Otherisland/SubclinicalMastitisPrediction-TBESO-BP/README.md

   - `10 runs of the model comparison data & figure.xlsx`: Contains data and visualization comparing the performance of different models across 10 independent runs.
   - `Comparison of actual and predicted values.xlsx`: Provides a side-by-side comparison of actual vs. predicted values for SCC, allowing insight into the model's prediction accuracy.
   - `mean_std.xlsx`: Includes the mean and standard deviation for the metrics across different models, helping to assess the stability and variability in model performance.
   - `wilcoxo_rank.xlsx`: Results from the Wilcoxon rank-sum test, providing statistical comparison between models to validate significant differences in performance.

+- Population Distribution/
+  : includes:

+  - `draw.py`: Provides the python to visualize the population distribution.
+  - `data/`: each iterations data samples.

 ### Running the Code